-Xiangping Lin, Ph.D., is a Postdoctoral Fellow at Stanford University School of Medicine.
-He completed his Ph.D. in Chemistry at Sorbonne Paris North University, Paris.
-Dr. Lin’s research focuses on analytical chemistry, especially LC-MS (Orbitrap, Q-TOF, QqQ) and NMR-based omics studies, including, but not limited to, metabolomics, lipidomics, exposomics, and application in biomedical and environmental research, such as cancer, liver disease, chemicals exposure biomarkers, aging, and metabolism.
-In addition, he has extensive experience in multivariate statistics (PCA, PLS-DA …), variable selection (logistic regression, LASSO regression …), and R programming.
+Xiangping Lin, Ph.D., is a Postdoctoral Scholar at Stanford University.
+He received his Ph.D. in Chemistry from Sorbonne Paris North University, Paris.
+Dr. Lin’s research focuses on analytical chemistry, especially mass spectrometry (Orbitrap, Q-TOF, QqQ) and NMR-based omics studies.
+These include, but are not limited to, metabolomics, exposomics, lipidomics, and the application in biomedical and environmental research, such as metabolism, liver disease, cancer, environmental chemicals exposure biomarkers.
+In addition, he has extensive experience in multivariate statistics (PCA, PLS-DA, et cetera.), variable selection (logistic regression, LASSO regression, et cetera.), and R programming.
 In his free time, he enjoys going to the gym, playing badminton (he organizes the Stanford postdoc badminton club), swimming, fitness, cuisine, traveling, and spending time with family and friends.

 Honors & Awards